Artificial Urinary Sphincter

 - Constipation

-If you are interested in restoring the ability to achieve continence then speak to a urologist.
+If you are interested in restoring your ability to achieve continence, speak to one of our urologists.
 It may be the case that with some lifestyle modifications and non-invasive procedures, like bladder exercises, continence could be restored.

 The board-certified urologists at Urology of Greater Atlanta provide state-of-the-art testing to identify the issue causing your incontinence and personalized treatment plans to restore normal bladder function.

-Call the practice or schedule an appointment online today for expert incontinence treatments
+Call our practice today or schedule an appointment online for expert incontinence treatments that can give you peace of mind.
+We operate in multiple locations throughout Georgia.